Introduction

 Getting values from attributes

-To read copy values from attributes use the get
+To get values from attributes use the get_as

 function.

-Note that integers in the template can be auto cast to any integer type as long as the value is hard coded into the template (and not originating from state).
+Note that integers in the template can be auto cast to any integer type.

 E.g i64